umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/about.md

 Welcome!
 You have reached the personal webpage of Dr. Umbertoluca Ranieri.

+I am an independent Research Fellow ("Gipuzkoa Fellow") in the Quantum Beams & Computation for Sustainable Materials group at MPC.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](https://www.reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.